jupyter-lsp/jupyterlab-lsp/JEP.md

 >
 > The section should return to the examples given in the previous section, and explain more fully how the detailed proposal makes those examples work.

 The current implementation of the LSP integration is a barely a proof of concept.
-We belive that a different implementation should be developed to take the more comprehensive use cases and diversity of the Jupyter ecosystem into account; we created detailed proposals for improvement and refactoring of our code as explained later.
+We believe that a different implementation should be developed to take the more comprehensive use cases and diversity of the Jupyter ecosystem into account; we created detailed proposals for improvement and refactoring of our code as explained later.

 ## Dealing with Jupyter notebooks complexity